Anbivalence, Childhood, Christmas, Christmas Stories, Family, Holidays, Nostalgia, Stories, War on Christmas

 Even so, the money story may be a bit more profound than simple materialism would have it.
 In the end what makes money so central to Christmas isn’t the gifts we hope to get.
 It isn’t even the ones we hope to give.
 It’s the lives that continue to function because a good chunk of the yearly profits actually did happen after all.
 So, business owners get paid, and because they get paid, so do their employees, and so on, and so on.
 We can sneer at the crass commercialism of it all, but if Christmas doesn’t happen, some people really do suffer (and not because they didn’t get what they wanted under the tree.)
 Money may be a lot more central to this ritual than our typical Christmas story would have it, but then again money is itself a lot more profound than most of us would care to admit.
 So, perhaps it’s not so bad to see through that crass commercialism of Christmas to something a bit more humane.
 It’s almost as if all this smarminess is an attempt to work out the actual significance of what we all do to put food on the table.

 Of course that just lands us in a new mess.
 The celebration of love and togetherness that we are left with in just about every Christmas story is of course idealized in the extreme.
-So, the love celebrated in all these Christmas stories always comes across a bit too pure, at least in the final joyous scenes.
+The love celebrated in all these Christmas stories always comes across a bit too pure, at least in the final joyous scenes.
 But how often does this have anything to do with Christmas as we live it?
 If for no other reason than the threat of politics at the dinner table, we should all be a little wary of the promise these stories hold out.
 And if the celebration of togetherness and caring ever jumps out of these stories and into our real lives it often brings a bit of a mess with it.

 If Hell is other people – and it is – then Christmas (with its themes of love and togetherness) can’t help but bring a little horror into our lives.
 Perhaps this is one of the reasons Christmas is so rich.
 It’s full of contradictions, and those give rise to countless real-life Christmas stories every year.
 Sometimes they end well and sometimes they end badly.
 Mostly, our Christmas lives are as mixed as our Christmas narratives aren’t.